MarcusElwin/MarcusElwin.github.io/ds-with-mac/content/posts/testing-ml/index.md

 Note that we are using the `assertAlmostEqual` here in the test and allow a deviance of `5%` in predictions in this example.
 If we would not do so, you would see some *flaky* failed builds in your CI/CD pipeline :tools:.

 ### Directional Expectations test(s)
-Similar to the previous section, these type of tests allows us to define a set of **pertubations** to the model input which should have a predictable effect on the model output.
+Similar to the previous section, these type of tests allows us to define a set of **perturbations** to the model input which should have a predictable effect on the model output.
 Meaning that we would only vary a feature of interest, by keeping everything else the same.
-Similar to what you would do with e.g. a `partial` depdency plot but applied to testing.
+Similar to what you would do with e.g. a `partial` dependency plot but applied to testing.
 The logic around these types of tests, can also be applied to training a model which is a form of **data augmentation**.

 Some tests that could be good to consider: